Azure/azure-sdk/docs/design/AzureSDKDesignGuidelines-java.md

 Maven releases must be versioned with [semver](https://semver.org/).

-When a feature is to be removed in a future release, use the `@Deprecated` annotation and the `@deprecated` JavaDoc tag to clearly explain what is being removed, and how developers should transition to new API.

-SDKs in GA must not have a `SNAPSHOT` tag, or any additional versioning metadata.

-SDKs under preview must have a pre-release version of the format `1.0.0-SNAPSHOT`, and must be pushed to the Maven Central snapshots repository.
-Snapshot releases should not have additional build metadata.

 SDKs must not use a major version of 0, even for preview SDKs.

 For some types of libraries and applications, semantic versioning is more of a lofty ideal than a practical specification.
 Also, [one person's bug might be another person's key feature](https://xkcd.com/1172/).
 Nonetheless, SDK authors are required to do the best they can to comply with semver in a way that is useful for their consumers.

+### 7.0 Snapshot Releases

+SDKs under preview must have a snapshot version of the format `1.0.0-SNAPSHOT`, and must be pushed to the Maven Central snapshots repository.
+Snapshot releases should not have additional build metadata.

+Features that are under development within a snapshot release, and which may change before GA, should be annotated with the `@Deprecated` annotation and the `@deprecated` JavaDoc tag to clearly explain that the API is experimental and may change before the next GA release.
+Before GA occurs, all such deprecated annotations should be removed.

+### 7.1 GA Releases

+When a feature is to be removed in a future major release, use the `@Deprecated` annotation and the `@deprecated` JavaDoc tag to clearly explain what is being removed, and how developers should transition to new API.

+API should never be removed or changed in any release that is not a major version change.

+When a major version is GA'd, it is expected that there will be no API that is marked as deprecated.

+SDKs in GA must not have a `SNAPSHOT` tag, or any additional versioning metadata.

 ## 8 Naming